matrix-org/matrix-spec-proposals/proposals/3051-scalable-relations.md

 Some relation types should probably not be combined.
 For example you may disallow editing a reaction, because clients probably won't be handling that correctly.
 This MSC however does not disallow that.
-Relations should specify, how clients should handle that and clients sending such combinations should be aware, that those probably won't get handled.
+Specifications that define relations should specify, how clients should handle that and clients sending such combinations should be aware, that those probably won't get handled.
 I don't think just allowing 1 relation is the solution to handling such conflicts and I don't think they will